-Ideas for for sales crisis management, maintaining sales in a recession, selling in a difficult market, increasing sales productivity, and business survival.
+Ideas for for sales crisis management, selling in a difficult market, increasing sales productivity, and business survival in a recession.

 Optimism is a vital quality of successful salespeople as well as a precious asset when managing a sales crisis.
 So let's not dwell of the causes of falling markets.
 The first most important and most difficult step is to accurately anticipate the business outlook.